longol/GraphLearner/README.md

 # GraphLearner
-iPad App for 8th graders to learn about graphs.
+iPad App for 8th graders to learn about graphs!

 >> Learning Objective